Dop-dd/Data-Centric-Development-Milestone-Project-3/README.md

 9. Contact Form:
    1. Go to the "Contact" page.
 Send your message or "Request Account" if you haven't yet got an account

+10. Dashboard Page:
+   1. Go to "Log in" page.
+Enter a valid login or request for login details via the 'contact form'.
+   2. From the Dashboard type or vehicle typt or brand in the search box.
+Click search or cancel to stop the search.
+The results         are displayed in a separate page.
+   3. Search results displayed from the dashboard can be further edited.
+Cabs can be added, deleted or updated

-10. Social Media icons:
+11. Social Media icons:
    1. Go to the footer section at the bottom of each page
    2. Try clicking on any social icons.
 They each open in separate tabs

-11. Tablets and mobiles:
+12. Tablets and mobiles:
     1. The website is optimized for mobile viewing.
 The media queries display the pages correctly.
     2. Try running the page in mobile mode and see how it correctly fits to the size of the screen